top of page

 Twynam became one of the largest agricultural holdings companies in Australia

-At its peak, the Twynam group was farming 443,275 hectares, on 19 aggregated properties, all within the state of New South Wales.
+At its peak, the Twynam group was farming 443,275 hectares on 19 aggregated properties, all within New South Wales.

 Twynam was the largest irrigator in Australia, with approximately 260,000 megalitres of river water and 38,000 megalitres of bore water entitlements.

-This water meant that a large portion of production came through irrigation, and made Twynam Australia’s largest producer of cotton, grain/oilseeds, and rice.
+This water meant that a large portion of production came through irrigation, making Twynam Australia’s largest producer of cotton, grain/oilseeds, and rice.
 Twynam was also ranked 5th in Australian wool production and 15th in Australian cattle production.
-Twynam ginned up to 380,000 bales of cotton through its 3 owned and 1 joint venture gins, and marketed over 1m bales of cotton, which was approximately 25% of the Australian cotton crop.
+Twynam ginned up to 380,000 bales of cotton through its three owned and one joint venture gins, and marketed over 1m bales of cotton, which was approximately 25% of the Australian cotton crop.

-In May 2009 the family decided to exit a large portion of the agricultural business, with the sale of 240,000 megalitres of river water entitlements to the Australian Federal Government under their “Water Buyback for the Environment” program.
+In May 2009, the family decided to exit a large portion of the agricultural business by selling 240,000 megalitres of river water entitlements to the Australian Federal Government under their “Water Buyback for the Environment” program.
 Farms that had been irrigation farms were now dryland farms, and the commencement of the sell-down of these farms began.
 The last of the large-scale farms were sold in 2018.

 Other Businesses

 During the late 1970s and early 1980s, several diversified investments were made within the group.
-Most significant of these was a 42.9% holding in Bridge Oil, that was eventually sold in 1985.
+Most significant of these was a 42.9% holding in Bridge Oil, which was eventually sold in 1985.

 In 1985 we started to accumulate shares in AACo (Australian Agricultural Company), then Australia's largest cattle company.
 In 1992 we held 30.43% of the company, which was sold in 1995.